 With this method we select 109 members.
 We find that this represents a pure sample of cluster members, at the expense of some moderate incompleteness.
-The latter can be significantly alleviated by studying the color magnitude relation (CMR) of spectroscopic and photometric members.
-Note that the method outlined above does not use any a priori knowledge of the color-magnitude distribution of galaxies, particularly for specific colors which straddle the H+K break and hence produce well distinguished color sequences for cluster galaxies.
-We therefore supplement the photometric sample obtained from the galaxy distribution in color space with galaxies, fainter than the brightest cluster galaxies, lying on the cluster sequence of the color-magnitude diagram of F606W-F814W vs F606W.
+The latter can be significantly alleviated by studying the color-magnitude relation (CMR) of spectroscopic and photometric members.
+Note that the method outlined above does not use any a priori knowledge of the color-magnitude distribution of galaxies, particularly for specific colors that straddle the H+K break and hence produce well distinguished color sequences for cluster galaxies.
+We therefore supplement the photometric sample obtained from the galaxy distribution in color space with galaxies, fainter than the brightest cluster galaxies, lying on the cluster sequence of the color-magnitude diagram of F606W-F814W versus F606W.
 We define the mean CMR by using the biweight estimator on spectroscopically confirmed members and select 66 more galaxies lying within a scatter of 0.15 mag from the mean.
-We verify that the extended sample of cluster galaxies is $\geq 95\%$ complete down to F160W(AB)=21.
-We fix our F160W magnitude limit at 24 mag, corresponding to approximately $m^ + 4.5$ and one magnitude lower than the value of our faintest spectroscopically confirmed cluster member (see Figure 7), beyond which it becomes very difficult to have a reliable estimate of the purity and completeness of the sample.
-We obtain a final catalogue of candidate cluster members containing 175 objects (see Figures 4 and 5).
-Further details on the selection and statistical analysis of the photometric sample of cluster galaxies will be included in Balestra et al. (in prep.).
+We verify that the extended sample of cluster galaxies is $\ge 95\%$ complete down to F160W(AB) = 21.
+We fix our F160W magnitude limit at 24 mag, corresponding to approximately m^{\star} + 4.5 and one magnitude lower than the value of our faintest spectroscopically confirmed cluster member (see Figure 7), beyond which it becomes very difficult to have a reliable estimate of the purity and completeness of the sample.
+We obtain a final catalog of candidate cluster members containing 175 objects (see Figures 4 and 5).
+Further details on the selection